 The first step in the application process is to submit a preliminary application at www.sonoma.edu/sbe/admissions/part-time-mba.
-After the preliminary application is submitted, applicants will be advised as to the next steps in the admission process.
-Applicants are encouraged to apply early!
+After the preliminary application is submitted, you will be advised as to your next steps in the admission process.
+You are encouraged to apply early!
 To be admitted to the M.B.A. program, a candidate must meet the requirements of both the University and the Department of Business Administration.
-In addition, all candidates for the M.B.A. program in Wine Business will be expected to have completed 24 units of wine related coursework, 24 months of wine industry work experience, or any combination thereof, before being admissible to the M.B.A. program in Wine Business.
-This requirement may be met by completing all levels of our online Wine Business Institute's Professional Development programs.
+In addition, all candidates for the M.B.A. program in Wine Business will be expected to have completed: 24 units of wine related coursework, 24 months of wine industry work experience, or any combination thereof, before being admissible to the M.B.A. program in Wine Business.
+This requirement may be met by completing all levels of our online Wine Business Management Certificate offered through the Wine Business Institute's Professional Development programs.